MinecraftForge/Documentation/docs/forgedev/index.md

 Forking and Cloning the Repository
 ----------------------------------

-Like most major open source projects you'll find, Forge is hosted on [https://www.github.com](GitHub).
+Like most major open source projects you'll find, Forge is hosted on [GitHub](https://www.github.com).
 If you've contributed to another project before, you'll know this process already and you can skip right ahead to the next section.

 For those who are beginners when it comes to collaboration via Git, here are only two easy to steps to get you started.

 !!!
 Note
     This guide assumes that you already have a GitHub account set up.
-If you don't, visit their [https://www.github.com/join](registration page) to create an account.
+If you don't, visit their [registration page](https://www.github.com/join) to create an account.
 Furthermore, this guide is not a tutorial for git's usage, please consult different sources first if you're struggling with getting it working.

 ### Forking

-First of all, you have to "fork" the [https://www.github.com/MinecraftForge/MinecraftForge](MinecraftForge repository) by clicking the "Fork" button in the upper right hand corner.
+First of all, you have to "fork" the [MinecraftForge repository](https://www.github.com/MinecraftForge/MinecraftForge) by clicking the "Fork" button in the upper right hand corner.
 If you are in an organization, select the account you want your fork to be hosted on.

 Forking the repository is necessary since not every GitHub user can have free access to every repository.
 Instead, you create a copy of the original repository to later contribute your changes via a so called Pull Request, which you will learn more about later.